Emotional Wellbeing and Bereavement

 During this time, we know the key priority for our whole school community, either attending school or virtually, is their emotional wellbeing, and for some, having to cope with anxiety or the loss of a loved one.
 How both staff and students feel supported by schools on their return will determine how successful the transition will be.
 Likewise, those staff and students still working virtually need reassurance and support.

 The material experience of both staff and students will have differed, such as limited access to household space, financial hardship and lack of access and support to their education.
-Over the next months these issues maybe exacerbated further.
-There may also have been increased exposure to domestic abuse, substance misuse and parental mental health.
-All students would have had limited social contact, with some very little.
-The loss of a loved one as a result of Covid 19 will also be a further issue schools will need to navigate.
+Over the next months these issues may be exacerbated further.
+There may also have been increased exposure to domestic abuse, substance misuse and parental mental health issues.
+All students will have had limited social contact, some will have had very little.
+The loss of a loved one as a result of Covid-19 will also be a further issue schools will need to navigate.

 For some, the time at home may have enabled improved relationships with carers and enabled students to have reduced anxiety about issues within school.
 Both issues could result in an increased anxiety or resistance about returning to work and school.
 Some students will also be deeply impacted by disruption to routine, the change in relationships with peers and teachers as well as the potential risk of an overloaded sensory environment.

 All staff and students will experience some degree of emotional wellbeing or anxiety challenges as they slide back into school life.
 With a lengthy time away from peers, and new social distancing norms reconnecting with friendships will be a priority and challenge for them.
 Schools will help students re-establish these.

 The uncertainty of the depth and complexity of the emotional wellbeing issues which may arise in schools requires planning at the earliest.
 Schools should plan to ensure everyone feels included through an inclusive school culture; and that everyone returns to a positive and supportive working environment to help relieve anxiety and fear.